stadium-software/workflow-steps/README.md

 ## Version
 1.0 - initial

 1.1 - Improved Global Script calling method

 # Setup

-## Dependency
-In order to display icons in the workflow, the [Icons Module](https://github.com/stadium-software/icons) must be implemented in the application.
-There is no need to call the "Icons" script from this repo as it will, if necessary, be called by the "WorkflowSteps" script below.
-The "Icons" Global Script and CSS files must, however, exist in the GlobalScripts and EnbeddedFiles folders as described in the [Icons](https://github.com/stadium-software/icons) repo

 ## Application Setup
 1. Check the *Enable Style Sheet* checkbox in the application properties